Muireann Bradley: 2023: Debut album, BBC TV performance

 In 2020, Josh Rosenthal of Tompkins Square Records in San Francisco saw Bradley on YouTube and offered to produce an album of her music.
 The album was made over the next three years as simple, mostly one-take recordings of voice and acoustic guitar through one mic with no overdubs, in a small studio in Ballybofey by local producer Terry McGinty.
 It was released in December 2023 titled "I Kept These Old Blues".
-A BBC producer heard the album, was impressed, and invited Bradley to perform on BBC television.
+A BBC producer who heard the album was impressed and invited Bradley to perform on BBC television.
 On 31 December 2023, aged 17, Bradley appeared on BBC TV's Jools Holland's Annual Hootenanny and was given a standing ovation for her performance of the 1961 Rev Gary Davis song "Candyman".
-Her first gig had been only a few months before, at the Ballyshannon Folk and Traditional Music Festival in Donegal.
+Her first gig had been only a few months before at the Ballyshannon Folk and Traditional Music Festival in Donegal.
 She said in an interview that "Candyman" was a song she had known and loved for as long as she could remember.